antler/antlers/README.md

 Which yields when rendering "alternate":

     HEADER
-      This is a more conversational body for the same layout FOOTER
+      This is a more conversational body for the same layout template FOOTER

 ## Helper functions

-Any function you pass in the rendering map can be used from inside the templates (this is a departure from mustache, which has lambdas which are passed blocks of unrendered text which needs to be rendered inside the lambda...).
-This turns out to be very handy:
+Any function you pass in the rendering map can be used from inside the templates (this is a departure from mustache, which has lambdas which are passed blocks of unrendered text which needs to be rendered inside the lambda...)

     (antlers/render-string
      "{{inc level}}"